jamiesquest/Orion/README.md

 Click and drag downward on the lower half of the screen to form a spinning Square, then release to send the Square flying in the opposite direciton.
 Players must launch the Square at the orbs constantly forming above them to raise their score and keep the timer from running out.
 Some Orbs will have Power-Ups inside them, allowing the Player's Square to speed up, bounce off walls more, or penetrate through more orbs.
 Once the player's speed is high enough, they will enter a HYPER mode, where the square moves so fast, it instantly cuts through as many orbs as it can on screen.
 Be careful however, because as you progress through the waves, the orbs become increasingly smaller and spawn more frequently.

 Orion is programmed in C++ using SFML as a game framwork.
-II programmed an animation controller to determine the state of the Player Square and Orbs (Forming, Launching, Dying, etc).
+I programmed an animation controller to determine the state of the Player Square and Orbs (Forming, Launching, Dying, etc).
+Animations are controlled through an animation controller, which uses De Casteljau's Algorithm for smooth animated curves.
 I also programmed a particle system for special effects, such as when the Player Square flies through the air or when it hits a wall.

 All sprites and programming by Jamie.